Narrow Arrow Overhang

 Protection

-4 bolts at the beginning, 3 on the top section (including the anchor below the lieback).
+2 bolts at the beginning, 3 on the top section (including the anchor below the lieback).
 Nuts (include a couple of Offsets or RPs) and cams to 1 inch.
 If you want detailed spoiler beta for gear, read the comments below as some broken rock has changed a critical placement a bit.
-There are no less than 3 chain-equipped anchors on the route!
-Stopping at the first makes for a very short pitch of .10c.
-The second is on a ledge at the end of the original free pitch and makes for an incredible .11c.
-The third is at the end of the full free pitch.
+The first anchor is on a ledge at the end of the original free pitch and makes for an incredible .11c.
 Descent from the top anchors is possible via a single 70m rope.